Skip to main content

 NeedBest commandWhy

-claim the persisted owner slot and manage it from another processloong gateway runexplicit owner contract with status and stop
+claim the persisted owner slot and manage it from another processloong gateway runexplicit persisted owner contract with status and stop

 Current Public Ownership Model